 See the recipe card below for quantities and remaining ingredients.

-Authentic Italian Pasta Sauce Recipe
+Authentic Italian Pasta Sauce (from my Nonna's Kitchen)

 Ingredients